 The Constraints (Quadratic Programming): Standard linear regression cannot handle biological reality, so this script uses Quadratic Programming to enforce two constraints:

-- Non-negativity: You cannot inherit negative DNA, so all weights must be ≥ 0:
+1. Non-negativity: You cannot inherit negative proportions, so all weights must be ≥ 0:

-Why Euclidean Distance Is Valid Here (vs. PCA)
+Why Euclidean Distance Is Valid Here Over PCA

 This approach is fundamentally different from PCA-based distance minimization.
 In PCA models, Euclidean distance is measured in a dimension-reduced space where spatial proximity is conflated with ancestry.